top of page

 Colour schemes and sample boards are part of the design pack so you can see the materials and finishes in person.

-Renovating without a plan often leads to:
+Renovating without a plan often leads to several costly mistakes, including:

-• buying furniture that doesn’t fit the room
+• Buying furniture that doesn’t fit the room.

-• last-minute decisions under pressure
+• Making last-minute decisions under pressure.

-• paying higher prices or extra postage because you’re rushed
+• Paying higher prices or extra postage because you’re rushed.

-• lighting in the wrong place
+• Installing lighting in the wrong place.

 Professional design prevents wasted money and ensures your investment goes into the right things.